Parent involvement in sports has a big impact on their child's healthy and successful sports experience.

 Showing your excitement and enjoyment will impact your kids engagement in sports and their abilities of winning and loving the game.

 According to Dr. Patrick Cohn, a sports psychology expert, coaches and parents have a tremendous impact on how children will engage in sports.
-You will find bellow Dr. Patrick Cohn's view on how to make sports a successful and fun experience for your child and use it to make your sports parent influence positive for your child.
+You will find bellow Dr. Patrick Cohn's view on how to make sports a successful and fun experience for your child.

-These eight simple guidelines will help you understand how in sports parent influence their youth athletes game.
+These eight simple guidelines will help you understand how in sports parents influence their youth athletes game.

 1. Sports should be fun for kids!.
 The primary goal for your kid should be to have fun and enjoy the healthy competition.